james2doyle/ohdoylerules.com/content/web/tips-for-using-svgs.md

-/*
+---
-Title: Tips For Using SVGs
+Title: "Tips For Using SVGs"
+Description: "I found using SVGs can be both amazing and extremely frustrating, so I have to share this information so no one looses their mind."
-Date: 2014-05-17
+Date: "2014-05-17"
-Category: Web
+Category: "Web"
-Template: post
+Template: "post"
-Keywords: svg, image, pattern, base64, embed, object, safari, issues, viewbox, requestAnimationFrame, mask, animations, transitions
-*/
+Keywords: ["svg", "image", "pattern", "base64", "embed", "object", "safari", "issues", "viewbox", "requestAnimationFrame", "mask", "animations", "transitions"]
+---

 I found using SVGs can be both amazing and extremely frustrating, so I have to share this information so no one looses their mind.